nengo/nengo.github.io/publications.rst

 Knight et al. (2016)
 Efficient SpiNNaker simulation of a heteroassociative memory using the Neural Engineering Framework.
-*The 2016 International Joint Conference on Neural Networks (IJCNN)*, IEEE `PDF <https://www.researchgate.net/publication/305828018_Efficient_SpiNNaker_simulation_of_a_heteroassociative_memory_using_the_Neural_Engineering_Framework>`__
+*The 2016 International Joint Conference on Neural Networks (IJCNN)*, IEEE.
+`PDF <https://www.researchgate.net/publication/305828018_Efficient_SpiNNaker_simulation_of_a_heteroassociative_memory_using_the_Neural_Engineering_Framework>`__

 Blouw, Eliasmith, & Tripp (2016)